NamadaIsabelle/SAFIRI/README.md

 - National Police Service (NPS)
 - Nairobi City County

-Any references to government agencies represent potential future integration scenarios for demonstration and research purposes only.
+References to these organizations are purely conceptual and intended for research and demonstration purposes.

 ---